 NO! – It is the default position for many children faced with a new food.
 With all five of our kids, we have ignored this and continued to serve everyone their fruit and veg at dinner time.
 Experience has shown that when the kids see you are going to keep serving those veggies at every meal they often give in one day and try it.

 Children are more likely to co-operate when they feel that they have some control.
 By having them shop for fruits and vegetables with you, you’re giving them some choice in what they eat.
 A word of warning, though – don’t ask an open-ended question like “What do you want?” that opens you up to all kinds of issues and if your kids are like mine they’ll end up choosing fruit leather or chocolate raisins.
 Instead, give a choice like “Which green vegetable would you like to try?” or “Would you prefer carrots or peas today?”
-This is also a very good time to discuss where food comes from and how to tell when it is ripe.
+This is also a perfect time to discuss where food comes from and how to tell when it is ripe.

 Prepare the food together